Breaking Down the Different Types of Housing and Home Styles

 Those shared walls can make buying a townhouse more affordable than a comparable detached home.
 And owners who belong to an HOA with neighboring homes generally don’t have to worry about exterior upkeep, although owners of townhouses classified as fee simple are responsible for exterior maintenance of their structure and sometimes the surrounding yard.

-The HOA also may offer some amenities.
-But that monthly or quarterly HOA fee will add to overall costs, and may rise over time.
+The HOA also may offer some amenities, but that monthly or quarterly HOA fee will add to overall costs, and may rise over time.

 Pros and Cons of Buying a Townhome

-May cost less than a similar single-family home HOA fees may be high
+• May cost less than a similar single-family home

-Little or no outdoor maintenance HOA restrictions
+• Little or no outdoor maintenance

-Shared amenities Multiple levels may be a problem for some
+• Multiple levels may be a problem for some

-Several mortgage options Less privacy, more noise from neighbors
+• Less privacy, more noise from neighbors

 7. Modular Homes

 A modular home is made up of sections that are built in a factory, transported to a homesite, and assembled on a foundation there.
 This makes them different from traditional stick-built homes, which are constructed completely on-site.
-But both types of houses are held to the same local, state, and regional building codes.
+Both types of houses are held to the same local, state, and regional building codes.

 Because the assembly-line part of the process is cost-effective, a modular home may be less expensive.
 Also, because weather isn’t a factor for part of the work, you can probably expect fewer delays.